THE FUNCTIONS OF THE INTERVALS (A PHILOSOPHICAL VIEW ON)

-The 4th can be seen as the outer "border" of the physical (corporeal / earthly) self.
-What is interesting to make note of, is that the 4th relates to the Octave as the 5th does to the Tonic, as if the 4th is "reaching out" for what is there above the border, beyond the earthly realm, it "moves" you in opposite direction as that of the 5th.
-It can be seen as the 4th ascension from the "earthly" into the "spiritual" as well.
+The 4th can be seen as the outer “border” of the physical (corporeal / earthly) self.
+What is interesting to make note of, is that the 4th relates to the Octave as the 5th does to the Tonic, as if the ascending 4th is “reaching out” for what is there above the border, beyond the earthly realm, it “moves” you in opposite direction as that of the descending 5th.
+The ascending 4th can be seen as the “ascension” from the “earthly” into the “spiritual” as well.

 Rudolf Steiner about the 4rd: